Vyral/base-template/_posts/2019-01-24-the-latest-news-and-numbers-for-our-real-estate-market.md

 Speaking of the shutdown, many people are feeling uncertain about the financial stability of the economy, but here’s a quote from Tiger Woods from a pre-Masters interview that applies to the current situation.
 When someone asked him about the wind conditions during the tournament, here’s what he had to say:

-*“This is why I worry about wind.
+*“I don't worry about wind.
 Wind can create doubt, doubt can create tension, and tension can affect my golf swing.
 So the wind doesn’t bother me, and the doubt and the tension it creates might affect me.”*

 **This is the perfect analogy to what we’re going through this year.** Don’t let the winds affect your decision about whether to buy or sell a home.

-As far as interest rates are concerned that they’ve gone down for four consecutive weeks and are at a three-month low.
+As far as interest rates are concerned, they’ve gone down for four consecutive weeks and are at a three-month low.
 Even if they do start to tick up, they will still be at a very low number historically.

-Now let’s look at the one thing that’s causing a lot of confusion this year: Home pricing.
+Now let’s look at the one thing that’s causing a lot of confusion this year: home pricing.
 According to the Case Shiller index that was just released a few weeks ago, we have seen a drop in the year-over-year price changes in the last year.
 They dropped from 6.4% in January 2018 to 5.5% in October.&nbsp;

 **For inventory levels, it’s starting to pick up.** This pickup has driven existing home sales for the last few months into positive numbers.
 This situation has improved as interest rates have been friendly to us.